josteinaj/docker-pipeline/README.md

 - The directory mounted as `/mnt/input`, if present, will be monitored for new files and directories.
 Any new files or directories will be sent one-by-one to the pipeline for processing.
+  Each file or directory will be mounted as `/mnt/input/file-or-dir-name` at the start of the pipeline.
+- `/var/run/docker.sock` needs to be mounted so that docker-pipeline is able to run docker containers.